hockyy/miteiru/README.md

 ## MeCab Dictionary Customization

-By default, you are using whatever your default Mecab Dictionary offers you, but you can further customize this by modifying the `mecabrc` file which is located in `/opt/homebrew/etc/mecabrc` in MacOS, and `/etc/mecabrc` in Ubuntu.
+By default, you are using whatever your default Mecab Dictionary offers you, but you can further customize this by modifying the `mecabrc` file which is located in `/opt/homebrew/etc/mecabrc` in MacOS, `C:\Program Files (x86)\MeCab\etc\mecabrc` in Windows, and `/etc/mecabrc` in Ubuntu.
 For other OS's you gotta figure it our for yourself right now.
 Shunou, Miteiru's microlibrary can support Unidic, Jumandic, Ipadic, and it's variations.
 Specifically, if you check out the `dicrc` file of each dictionary, Shunou can support the output format `chamame`, `chasen`, and the classic Jumandic god knows what output format.
 You can get [UniDic files here](https://clrd.ninjal.ac.jp/unidic/en/)

 Configuration file in mac:
 ```